 Next thing Moan, Marta, Zarko and I start to improvise with our non-existent Russian language skills.
 It’s not smooth but it works, and it’s mega fun.

 During this time of downhill like language exchange, I receive rakia infused linguistic awakening.
-I started to understand almost everything our Eastern vagabond is saying but not in a rational way.
+I start to understand almost everything our Eastern vagabond is saying but not in a rational way.
 Not as something I have actively and consciously learned, but as something that I just remembered.
 A skill that exists on my hard disk but I’ve never utilised.
 It was one of the greatest feelings I’ve ever had.
 To acquire something that takes so much time and dedication in just 20 minutes.
 I wish everybody can experience something similar at least once in their lifetime.
 It’s like speed downloading from the universal database of consciousness.
 I was getting the entire picture flowing like the clearest stream complete with the slightest nuances not only of vocabulary but also intonation and the in-between words, subtle understanding which to be fair it has little to do with one’s analytical brain.
 Every time I tried to think, I’d lose the string of comprehension.
 The moment I relaxed and merged with the intuitive flow I’d be back on the train of mutual communication and understanding.
 Incredible experience!
 Many factors were involved.
 Magic is complex.
 Thanks, Dad for making this great drink!

 Next thing, two young guys enter the reception area.
 We ask them where they’ve been and where they come from.
-It turns out they are French Swiss just back from their first DWS experience in Tylenovo.
+It turns out they are Swiss just back from their first DWS experience in Tylenovo.
 Of course, we invite them to join us at the table.
 However Balkan style hospitality does not work on the Swiss tribe.
 It’s the second time I try to apply it to peeps from Switzerland with no success.
 Last time was in 2014 at the Petzl Rock Trip.
 We had a fire burning, heated rakia and Balkan songs which is like a VIP treatment as far as I am concerned.
 Not enough for our Swiss brothers and sisters.
 I am curious to know how did they lose their curiosity?
 It’s the saddest thing.
 Whatever it is, I hope one day scientists will be able to find those specific “fear of the unknown and different” neuropaths and invent a substance that would disconnect them.
 The world will be a better place.
 I am aware, everyone has those, but they do vary depending on the geographical location, upbringing and education.